 Another very grim fact must be taken into attention.
 Very sadly, child abuse is common nowadays.
 Many children have to bear the burdens of an intense nightmare at very young ages.
 Trying to find a vent to all these unknown emotions, the helpless young ones attach to the world of violent video games and cartoons.
 None of these is desirable for the flag bearers of the future!

 But I Spend So Much On My Child!

-The amount of money you spend on your child does not matter anything at all really.
-You can hire the best tutors with a lot of money and admit him to a good school.
+The amount of money you spend on your child does not matter at all.
+You can hire the best tutors with a lot of money and admit them to a good school.
 However, as long as you spend personal quality time, none of these expenditures matter.
 Your child is never an investment issue!
 Get money out of your head when you interact with a child.

 As parents it becomes our duty to set a good example for our kids.
 They learn from what they see, so lets also avoid watching TV and help our kids develop healthy habits.

 this is very helpful!

 My Child is Diagnosed With Juvenile Dermatomyositis – What Should I Know by Dr. Sagar Bhattad